- Associate Research Professor, Visual and Media Studies, Department of Art, Art History & Visual Studies

 - Core Faculty, Wired Lab for Digital Art History & Visual Culture

-My primary focus is on the critical and practical affordances of database-driven spatial media such as digital maps, games, exhibitions, and augmented reality for exploratory and narrative use in teaching, research, artistic expression, and public outreach.
-I'm especially interested in 'digital cities' and immersive experience design as they relate to digital heritage and the production of cultural memory.
-My current reserach projects focus on AR interventions in Durham, NC and Venice, Italy.
+My primary focus is on the critical and practical affordances of data and archives-driven spatial media.
+My interests include digital maps, games, exhibitions, and augmented reality and their uses for teaching, research, artistic expression, and public outreach.
+I'm especially interested in expanding access to research and interpretative material in context and on-site, and in dialogue with lived experience of spaces, places, and objects and in partnership with relevant communities.
+Current projects include NC Jukebox, Digital Durham, Visualizing Venice, and the Psychasthenia Studio art-game series.
 I teach undergraduate and graduate courses in media history, historical and cultural visualization, computational media, gender and digital culture, and digital humanities theory/practice.
-In addition to my current leadership roles at Duke, I am a past co-director of the FHI GreaterThanGames: Transmedia Applications, Virtual Worlds, and Digital Storytelling Lab.